 60% Garlic Field: keeping workers in the garlic field company, napping between garlic rows, tripping unwary people and collecting occasional pats.
 This includes staying out in the pouring rain and sleet as the stubborn human you are escorting attempts to plant 'just one more row before the weather gets really bad'.
 Whining and nudging towards shelter is permitted when the weather reaches storm warning status and the human is not showing signs of moving out of the field.

 25% Garlic Processing: sleeping in garlic barn while humans clean, sort and pack garlic.
 Searching for dropped snacks.
 Actively collecting snacks left on low tables when humans are not paying attention.

 10% Livestock Control: warning nosy cows not to stick their head through the fence, chasing chickens out of the flower bed and rolling in cow dung.
-Randomly jumping into the cows water tank (also known as Tara's swimming hole).
+Randomly jumping into the cows' water tank (also known as Tara's swimming hole).

-Right: Tara walks through a spring snowstorm in the garlic field.
+Picture: Tara walks through a spring snowstorm in the garlic field.

 Note: Grey Duck Garlic does not discriminate between dog breeds.
 However, the ability to get along with livestock and humans and work outside is critical to this position.